How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 - Everything above, plus:

-- A truck or vehicle with a tow strap (for pulling stubborn root balls)
+- A truck or vehicle with a tow strap ($15-25 for the strap)

 Total tool investment for a well-equipped DIY shrub removal: $100-200 if you’re buying new.
 Most homeowners already have half of this in the garage.